-Overview of Pomegranate:
+Overview of the Pomegranate Shrub:

-Pomegranate shrubs are one of the easiest fruits to keep, since they are usually not affected by many pests or diseases.
+Pomegranate shrubs are one of the easiest fruits to keep since they are usually not affected by many pests or diseases.
 The fruits are full of antioxidants and thought to have many health benefits.

-Pomegranate.
+The name used for this fruit shrub is pomegranate.
 It is sometimes misspelled as pomegranite.

 USDA Hardiness Zones:

 The pomegranate can range from a dwarf shrub of 3' to a small tree of 20-30'.
 The average size of a standard pomegranate shrub is 12-16' tall with a round shape.
+If you want a short version, choose the 'Nana' variety.

 Pomegranate shrubs may be grown in part shade as necessary, but ideally should be placed somewhere with as much sun and warmth as possible.